 Thanks to Southernmost Illinois for extending an invitation to experience the best of the Shawnee National Forest Area and to our writer Crystal Rapinchuk for attending and sharing her experience.

-Hike in the Garden of the Gods.
+1. Hiking in the Garden of the Gods

 Photo credit @ Crystal Rapinchuk